Manolin-git/Manoline-git.github.io/_posts/2024-01-02-New-paper-out-in-the-Quantum-Information-Processing!.md

 ---
 layout: post
-title: "New paper out in the Quantum Information Processing!"
+title: "New paper out in the Quantum Information Processing"
 date: 2024-01-02 00:55:31 +0530
 categories: publication update
 ---